Urocit-K Side Effects

 For the Consumer

-Applies to potassium citrate: oral liquid, oral tablet extended release
+Applies to potassium citrate: oral patch extended release, oral solution, oral tablet, oral tablet extended release

 For Healthcare Professionals